Missoula Marathon Beer Run and Missoula Area Beer Guide

 The Rhino Bar, 158 Ryman St., is well known around Montana for its 50 tap handles containing many from Montana and far beyond.
 Don’t let the gruff exterior (or interior) dissuade you.
 Head on in, pull up a bar stool at this quintessential Montana bar and get ready to be entertained by watching some of Missoula’s best wildlife.

-For some finer dining, Caffe Dolce, 500 Brooks St., and the Red Bird Wine Bar, 111 N Higgins Ave., offer small, but carefully selected tap selections and interesting bottle choices to pair with excellent food at reasonable prices.
+For some finer dining, Caffe Dolce, 500 Brooks St., offers a small, but carefully selected tap selection and interesting bottle choices to pair with excellent food at reasonable prices.
 Caffe Dolce has a fantastic patio on which to enjoy the great Missoula summer evenings.

 The Top Hat Lounge, located just a few steps from the Marathon finish line at 134 West Front Street, offers a good selection of Montana craft beer taps and excellent small plates in one of the City’s best venues for live music.